uholeschak/ediabaslib/docs/LogfileConverter_parameters.md

 # LogfileConverter command line parameters
-For conversion of trace files to CarSimulator response files or EdiabasLib simulation files there is a console application `LogfileConverter.exe` which accepts command line parameters.
-The following parameters are supported:
+For conversion of trace files to CarSimulator response files or response files to [EdiabasLib simulation files](EdiabasLib.simulation_file.md) there is a console application `LogfileConverter.exe` with command line parameters.
+The following command line parameters are supported:
 * `-i or --input=`: EdiabasLib input trace file (`.trc` extension).
 Multiple files are allowed
 * `-o or --output=`: Output file in the specifed format.
 * `--sim=`: Output simulation file name (`.sim` extension).